nullikacademy/custom-lobechat/contributing/Basic/Feature-Development.md

 - When the user's `group` field is `pinned`, set their `pinned` field to `true`, and set the group to `default`.

-However, data migration in OpenGPT typically involves two parts: **configuration file migration** and **database migration**.
+However, data migration in LobeChat typically involves two parts: **configuration file migration** and **database migration**.
 Therefore, the above logic will need to be implemented separately in these two areas.

 #### Configuration File Migration

 For configuration file migration, we recommend performing it before database migration, as configuration file migration is usually easier to test and validate.
-OpenGPT's file migration configuration is located in the `src/migrations/index.ts` file, which defines the various versions of configuration file migration and their corresponding migration scripts.
+LobeChat's file migration configuration is located in the `src/migrations/index.ts` file, which defines the various versions of configuration file migration and their corresponding migration scripts.

 ```diff
 // Current latest version number